Children's Mental Health Parent Workshop

 we help our children to feel valued and a part of Stonebroom

-We provide high levels of Pastoral Support at Stonebroom and offer support in the form of 1:1 Pastoral Support, Nurture groups, a Pastoral Officer,Positive Play, PSHE Jigsaw and access to many outside agencies including counselling.
+We provide high levels of pastoral support at Stonebroom in the form of 1:1 interventions, nurture groups, a full-time Family Support Worker, positive play, PSHE Jigsaw scheme and access to many outside agencies, including counselling.
 We encourage children to talk about any issues that are worrying them, and train our staff to be mindful of children's emotional and mental well being.
 Any concerns are passed to our SENCo or Designated Safeguarding Officer (as appropriate) to ensure children are properly supported in school.

 We work in close partnership with outside agencies, including Child and Adolescent Mental Health Service (CAMHS), the Educational Psychology team and Behaviour Support to ensure the best outcomes for our children.